-Commission licences Jersey and non-Jersey LLPs for funds business27 Aug 2014
+Commission licences Jersey and non-Jersey LLPs for funds business

 In a welcome development, the Jersey Financial Services Commission has confirmed that it will licence both Jersey-law and foreign-law LLPs for fund services business under the Financial Services (Jersey) Law 1998, pursuant to new policy papers published by the Commission at the end of last week.